-Avoid Insects at your Barbecue
+Avoid Insects at Your Barbecue

-Nothing detracts from the fun of an outdoor summer barbecue like uninvited guests, especially if they are of the creepy, crawly, winged or slithering varieties.
-If your last Hardin, IL, get-together was soured by an invasion of flies, ants, gnats, mosquitoes, and other irritating critters, then there are several steps you can take to make your next outdoor event less hospitable to summer insects.
+Nothing detracts from the fun of an outdoor summer barbecue like uninvited guests, especially if they are of the creepy, crawly, winged, or slithering varieties.
+If your last Hardin, IL, the get-together was soured by an invasion of flies, ants, gnats, mosquitoes, and other irritating critters, then there are several steps you can take to make your next outdoor event less hospitable to summer insects.
 Let’s run down some common ways to keep pest problems from putting a damper on your fun.

 Eliminate Moisture Sources

 Standing water in your backyard can draw insects—particularly mosquitoes, which choose watery areas as their breeding grounds—to the yard and cause a nuisance to you and your guests.
 Fill in or cover any areas where puddles may form.
 Look for hidden sources of moisture too, including drains and gutters that may back up with leaves and hold moisture that attracts bugs.
 Empty out any drip trays on outdoor planters at least weekly.
 If you have a birdbath, be sure to fill it with clean water on the party day.

 Adult mosquitoes are notorious for hiding in tall grass.
 Avoid an insect infestation by keeping your lawn cut short, and being sure to mow the grass the day before your event if possible.
 Use a weed wacker to wack down weeds that might provide a safe harbor for mosquitoes.

 From watermelon to potato salad, bugs, like people, enjoy the same barbecue fare.
 Keep your food in lidded bowls and other containers when possible, returning the lid after each serving to eliminate the temptation of hovering insects.